themotster/mcms-invoice-manager/README.md

 3. The command performs an initial development build before launching, so the renderer bundle is always ready when Electron starts.

 Use `npm start` for the production-style launch (it still performs a fresh production build first via `prestart`).

+## TODO

+- Investigate restructuring the documents workflow so generated docs live in a documents tab within each jobsheet editor, keeping every job's data and files together in a single view.